PostgREST/postgrest-docs/auth.rst

 You can create JWT tokens in SQL using the `pgjwt extension <https://github.com/michelp/pgjwt>`_.
 It's simple and requires only pgcrypto.
 If you're on an environment like Amazon RDS which doesn't support installing new extensions, you can still manually run the `SQL inside pgjwt <https://github.com/michelp/pgjwt/blob/master/pgjwt--0.1.0.sql>`_ (you'll need to replace ``@extschema@`` with another schema or just delete it) which creates the functions you will need.

-Next write a stored procedure that returns the token.
+Next write a user-defined function that returns the token.
 The one below returns a token with a hard-coded role, which expires five minutes after it was issued.
 Note this function has a hard-coded secret as well.

 .. code-block:: postgres